Fabricio06/Database-of-Straightening-and-painting-workshop/README.md

 # Database-of-Straightening-and-painting-workshop
-Creation of our first database of the straightening and painting workshop
+Creation of our first database of the straightening and painting workshop in POSGRESQL

 The end of the project is to learn how to normalize and work with queries.